ropg/SVESADS/README.md

 As I was following the aftermath of hurricane Dorian recently, rescue workers were again frantically searching a relatively wide area (in the Bahamas this time) for survivors.
 It seemed to be a painstaking process, searching from the ground as well as from helicopters and planes.

 If and when there is enough help available (a big if in some cases), people in cities and denser towns can find help or at least make their presence known simply because there are more people around them.
-It's the people in rural and other more sparsely populated areas whose lives are more likely to depnd on the aility to signal for help.
+It's the people in rural and other more sparsely populated areas whose lives are more likely to depend on the aility to signal for help.

 ![](images/rescue.png)

 And then there's the situations where people may be searching for a single group or invidual, lost in what may be a very large area.
-As seen abovem, people have survived because of makeshift signals, seen from low-flying aircraft or helicopters.
-Such signals can be seen from a few kilometers distance.
+As seen above, people have survived because of makeshift signals, seen from low-flying aircraft or helicopters.
+Such signals can be seen from a few kilometers distance and are certainly a large step up from having to search the area on the surface.
+But when the search area is very large, even the ability to search from the low-flying aircraft still

-While the rescue efforts during the aftermath of hurricane Dorian were in progress, I was browing the web and looking at some satellite images of the impacted area.
-We now apparently have color images at 70 cm resolution, multiple times a day.
+While the rescue efforts during the aftermath of hurricane Dorian were in progress, I was browing the web and at some point looking at satellite images of the impacted area.
+It struck me that when disaster strikes, we now apparently have color images at 70 cm resolution, taken multiple times a day.
 And then it hit me: wouldn't it be amazing if survivors below could somehow signal via these images that they needed help?
-With regular images like we seem to have now, we should also have a way to find isolated people that need help in an area the size of a whole country.
+With regular images like we seem to have now, we would have a way to find isolated people that need help in an area the size of a whole country.

 &nbsp;